-Top Democratic targets include Maine and Colorado, the only two states Trump lost in 2016 where Republicans are defending Senate seats in 2020.
+The top Democratic targets were Maine and Colorado, the only two states Trump lost in 2016 where Republicans are defending Senate seats in 2020.

-Most of the rest of the Republican seats at stake in 2020 are probably out of reach for the Democrats.
-In 15 of the 23 contests where Republicans have Senate seats on the ballot, Trump carried those states in 2016 by at least 14 percentage points.
+Most of the rest of the Republican seats at stake in 2020 were out of reach for the Democrats.
+In 15 of the 23 contests where Republicans had Senate seats on the ballot, Trump carried those states in 2016 by at least 14 percentage points.